 Carl is a pioneering technology researcher and award-winning author who has thrown himself into some of the weirdest, least familiar parts of the digital age.
 His first book, The Death of the Gods: The New Global Power Grab won the Transmission Prize 2019.
 It describes his journey to understand the new centres of power and powerlessness in the digital age, from politics and media, to business and warfare.
 It was published in August 2018 by Penguin RandomHouse.
 In 2012 he co-founded the first UK think tank institute dedicated to studying the digital world at Demos, and has written for the Economist, Wired, New Scientist, the Sunday Times, the Telegraph and the BBC.
 He’s also a Visiting Research Fellow at King’s College London.

-Our chair is Dr John Collins, Disruptive Technologist, Commercial Director, SynbiCITE, Imperial College
+Our chair was Dr John Collins, Disruptive Technologist, Commercial Director, SynbiCITE, Imperial College

 John is Commercial Director of the UK National Centre for commercialising Engineering Biology based at Imperial College London, SynbiCITE.
 SynbiCITE is tasked with growing industry based on using the engineering of biology to ‘do useful things and make useful stuff to heal us, feed us and fuels us’.
 John helps turn ‘upstarts into start-ups and start-ups to become grown ups’ through business incubation and acceleration programmes designed specifi cally for SynbiCITE.
 Prior to this John has had a varied portfolio career including R&D, product development, technical sales, business development, international development for a trade association, innovation and digital creativity growth and in educational services.
 Throughout his careers John has run his own ‘Disruptive Technologies and Innovations Management’.